Ryōsuke Sota

-Ryōsuke Sota (曽田陵介, Sota Ryōsuke), is a Japanese actor and model.
+Ryōsuke Sota (曽田 陵介, Sota Ryōsuke) is a Japanese actor and model.

 Career

 Sota enrolled in the Hiroshima Institute of Technology in April 2016.
 During his second year, he entered the university's "Mr. Con".

 On July 5, 2018, he started posting on his TikTok account and attracted much attention.
 His first post was an imitation of Kento Yamazaki's movie Wolf Girl and Black Prince; after posting, he thought nothing much of it.
 Sota later learned from his sister that it had gone viral on TikTok.
 In that same year, he was scouted by Arrows Entertainment and later entered the entertainment industry.

 He appeared on Abema TV's reality television show Don't be Fooled by the Moon and the Wolf Girl on January 5, 2020.
 Because of his amazing on-screen chemistry with model Riko, they were dubbed "Sotariko" by the audience and quickly became popular among both them and the program's MCs.
 After He appeared in the show his Instagram gained many followers.
 Since the viewers of the program were mainly adolescent girls in high school, the catchphrase was "99.9% known among teenage girls.".

 In March 2020, He graduated from University.
 In the same month, Sota appeared regularly on the information variety show Neko no Hitai Hodo Wide and departed in March 2022.
 In April of the same year, he starred in his first TV drama Mr. Unlucky Has No Choice But to Kiss!.

 On October 3, 2022, He released his official website and fan club "Ryosuke Sota Official Site".